 Starting October 7, 2016- No 7AM Mass or Holy Hour.
 There will be a 7pm Mass

-When you're doing your Spring Cleaning please help Catholic Charities continue its mission by donating clothing, shoes, and household items.
+When you're doing your Summer Cleaning please help Catholic Charities continue its mission by donating clothing, shoes, and household items.
 If you have a large pick up, need a receipt, or for locations of Catholic Charities Donation Drop Boxes, please call our toll free number 877-343-3651.
 Your continued generosity is appreciated.

 The Children's Liturgy of the Word will start again in September.
 Help is needed just a couple Sundays during the year.
 If you love working with children, the Liturgy is a rewarding and fun way to teach them about our faith.

 Deacon Peter conveyed it perfectly at Mass a couple of weeks ago during his Sermon.
 “The only way we can save this country is to lift it up, just like the Samaritan lifted up the beaten man.
 In the parable, the Samaritan not only tended to the immediate wounds and needs of the beaten man, he also gave the innkeeper two silver coins for his continued care and attention.
 We need to do the same thing by passing down our faith and Christian values to our children.
 We need to teach our children respect for life and for each other.
 We need to teach by our example and show them that we have the courage so that they will also have the courage to stand up for what is right.
 OUR children represent the two silver coins that will care for this country when we are gone.”

 If you are interested in helping with this ministry, please contact Lynn Biviano at 908-822-2337 or firstname.lastname@example.org.
 Thank you and God Bless.

 Thank you all for your donations to the August Food Bank drive for Somerset County.
 Your generosity and donations are greatly appreciated!